esnya/EsnyaUnityTools/README.md

 # EsnyaUnityTools
-Common utilities for Unity
+Common utilities for Unity.

 ## Usage
-Open `EsnyaTools` in the menu.
+Open the menu `EsnyaTools`.

-## Features
+## Function.
 ### Animation Replacer
-指定した AnimatorController 内の同じ Animation, BlendTree を一括で置き換えるツール。
+This tool replaces the same Animation and BlendTree in a given AnimatorController.

 ## Asset Renamer
-ディレクトリ内のアセットファイルをパターン指定でリネームするツール。
+A tool to rename asset files by pattern in a directory.

-### Crunch All
+### Crunch All.
-プロジェクト内の全ての Texture2D の CrunchCompression を有効化するツール。押したら止まらないし戻らないので注意。
+This tool enables CrunchCompression for all Texture2D in a project.
+Note that it doesn't stop or return when pressed.